Carey Price: Later years, Masterton Trophy and health struggles (2021–present)

-Following his departure from the player assistance program, Price embarked on an extended rehabilitation of his knee, a process that lasted months past what was initially expected and involved multiple setbacks.
+Earlier, Price's doctors in Pittsburgh suggested an osteochondral autograft transfer which would have moved cartilage and bone from the healthy part of the knee to the injured portion.
+However, Price balked, since the surgery would have required lengthy rehabilitation that would have shut him down for the entire season and potentially hindered his outdoors lifestyle away from the ice.
+Instead, following his departure from the player assistance program, Price embarked on an extended rehabilitation of his knee, a process that lasted months past what was initially expected and involved multiple setbacks.
 In his absence, the Canadiens, plagued by injuries to other players, fell to the bottom of the league standings.
 Team owner Geoff Molson sacked general manager Bergevin, and subsequently coach Dominique Ducharme was removed as well, replaced by Martin St. Louis, a former teammate of Price's on the 2014 Canadian Olympic team.
+Price later said that he tried "three or four times" to get ready to return, only for the knee to swell up so much that it was impossible for him to play at his normal level.

 In early April, it was announced that Price would travel with the team to away games against New Jersey and Toronto, but would not play in either.
 After days of speculation, it was confirmed that he would make his first start on April 15 against the New York Islanders, the Canadiens' 75th game of the 2021–22 season.
 In his return, he gave up two goals on 20 shots in a 3–0 loss to the Islanders.
 After three additional games, Price consulted with his New York-based specialist on continued knee inflammation, but said "there were no real questions answered for me."
 He returned to the net for the Canadiens' final game of the season, a 10–2 rout of the Florida Panthers for his only win of the season.
 Price indicated that he would seek further answers over the summer.
 Addressing the possibility that the season-ender was his final game with the team, he said "If it is it, that would be a great way to do it."
 Price was named a finalist for the Bill Masterton Memorial Trophy, awarded to the player who "best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey."
 After receiving same, he observed "there's obstacles in life that will always challenge you, and I think having the ability to overcome those and keep things in perspective and keep moving forward is something that we should all be teaching our children and loved ones."